X Icon

 What is a rug pull?

-A rug pull is when a scammer creates a new cryptocurrency, convinces users to invest, and then abandons its development and sells their tokens abruptly, leaving investors with assets worth nothing.
+A rug pull is when a scammer creates a new cryptocurrency, convinces users to invest in it, and then liquidates their holdings abruptly, leaving investors with tokens worth nothing.

 How do scammers pull the rug?